bhauman/bhauman.github.com/drafts/devcards.md

 These are still the very early days for Devcards but I sincerely hope you give it a try.

+The [readme on Github][devcards] provides instructions for getting started.

 ## Faq

 I plan to grow this as questions come in.